 The first thing to do is to collect data during the normal application operation, particularly once the system has reached a steady state.

 Press Start and let the data collect for a few seconds and then press the Stop button.

-The first traces to examine are the "MotionExecTime" and "PLCProgExecTime".
+The first traces to examine are the MotionExecTime and PLCProgExecTime.

 Configure the Amplitude and Zero offset so you can see both traces easily.

-Below are some recommended values based on several Cycle Time values.
+This table shows some recommended values based on several Cycle Time values: